madhavramesh/Study-Buddies/README.md

   - Strong in extensibility and generics
 * Richard Tang
   - Sleep schedule aligns with others
-  - Good at planning, scheduling, and coding fast
+  - Strong in planning, scheduling, and coding fast
 * Jack Cheng
   * Sleep schedule aligns with others
   * Crushing hidden bugs